 What I am suggesting is a balanced approach to the world: time with technology, time with nature, time with tools.
 Sometimes those activities may even overlap.
 I use my iPhone to create videos about my beehives and share them with others who view them using their iPhones to learn more about the life of a beekeeper.
 I spend a half hour every morning journaling with paper and pen but also keep a more public digital journal on my blog where others can comment and share.
 I love to crochet, and I use the web to find new patterns and ideas along with experts who can help me improve my skills.
 My iPhone can be a camera, a cookbook and a collaboration tool.

-I am also suggesting, as Graff does, that we take a lesson from my mother and be actively involved in our children's lives.
+I am also suggesting that we take a lesson from my mother and be actively involved in our children's lives.
 Adults need to model appropriate use.
 We can't just ban iPads for the kids while we spend every waking hour staring at our phones.
 Recently I spent a wonderful evening at a local market where families gathered to celebrate the end of the week.
-The kids rode their bikes and played hide and seek while the adults chatted and listened to music.
-There was hardly a phone in sight other than for taking a few photos to capture the waning days of summer.
+The kids rode their bikes and played hide-and-seek while the adults chatted and listened to music.
+There was hardly a phone in sight other than for taking a few photos to capture the moment.
 If we are going to help our kids lead a balanced life, we must find that balance for ourselves.

 How to integrate technology into our own lives and that of our children will continue to be an important conversation.
 When we reduce the issue to an all-or-nothing, yes-or-no, black-or-white answer, we miss out on the richness of the opportunities offered by technology in our world.
 And when we keep our children away from technology, we miss a greater opportunity to guide them in learning how to use that technology safely and effectively.
 We cannot find balance when all we do is ban.